Summary of Theology for Beginners by Frank Sheed

 By sanctifying grace the soul has new powers – the theological virtues of faith, hope, and charity; the moral virtues of prudence, justice, temperance, and fortitude; the Gifts of the Holy Spirit.

-The first three are called “theological” b/c they have God not only for their end but also for their object.
+The first three are called “theological” because they have God not only for their end but also for their object.
 All our actions should have God for their end or purpose, but they cannot all have God for their object.
-God is also in a special sense their cause.
+Faith is directed to God as supremely truthful, hope to God as supremely desirable, charity to God as supremely good.

 The moral virtues have God for their end, but for their object they have created things – how we shall best use these to bring us to God.